NiMet predicts cloudy, thundery activities Friday to Sunday

 The agency envisaged cloudy skies over the northern region on Sunday in the morning hours.

-It predicted isolated thunderstorms over parts of Adamawa and Taraba, leaving other parts of the north in the cloudy condition in the afternoon and evening period.
+It predicted isolated thunderstorms over parts of Adamawa and Taraba, leaving other parts of the north in the cloudy conditions in the afternoon and evening period.

 NiMet forecast the north-central cities to be cloudy in the morning.